2015 Notre Dame Fighting Irish football team: Virginia

-While leading 26–14 midway through the third quarter, the Irish would lose their starting Quarterback Malik Zaire to a broken ankle.
-Virginia would take advantage, scoring two touchdowns in the fourth quarter to take the lead 27–26 with 1:54 left in the game.
-Irish backup quarterback DeShone Kizer would then lead Notre Dame on a game-winning drive.
-Kizer would convert a 4th and 2 with a four-yard run and then three plays later hit William Fuller with a 39-yard touchdown pass with :12 left in the game to seal the win for the Irish.
+While leading 26–14 midway through the third quarter, the Irish lost their starting Quarterback Malik Zaire to a broken ankle.
+Virginia took advantage, scoring two touchdowns in the fourth quarter to take the lead 27–26 with 1:54 left in the game.
+Irish backup quarterback DeShone Kizer then led Notre Dame on a game-winning drive.
+Kizer converted a 4th and 2 with a four-yard run and then three plays later hit Will Fuller with a 39-yard touchdown pass with :12 left in the game to seal the win for the Irish.
 It was reported after the game that Zaire would be out for the remainder of the season.